agkozak/bettybolton.co.uk/discography.md

 		<p class="session-notes">Edward Cooper and Len Fillis&rsquo;s names are mentioned explicitly on the labels of Col 5366 but not 5320.</p>

-		<p class="session-notes">At the very beginning of &ldquo;Evening star,&rdquo; someone would appear to be vocally harmonizing briefly with Bolton.</p>
+		<p class="session-notes">At the very beginning of &ldquo;Evening star,&rdquo; someone would appear to be vocally harmonizing with Bolton.</p>

 		<p class="session-notes">John Wright has &ldquo;March 9, 1929&rdquo; for this session <span class="sources">(JW)</span>.</p><!-- Unlikely, if BDBR's surrounding matrix dates are correct. -->